Neetz78/DATA533_Lab2/.ipynb_checkpoints/README-checkpoint.md

     * Step 8: The program also prompts if the user wants to know the calories of that particular recipe.
     * Step 9: If the user enters yes, the calorie count of the dish selected is displayed.

 * The main package is recipes which contains which contains two sub packages Veg and Non-Veg.
+It also contains an initialization file and a module called recipe.
+    * The recipe module contains the the code for execution of the package.
 * The sub packages each have six modules:
     * Module veg and nonveg are used to take the level of difficulty from the user.
     * Modules easy,intermediate and difficult are used to define the difficulty level of the recipes.